 Active Radon Tests

-An active radon testing device is a meter that remains plugged in to provide continuous monitoring of your home’s radon levels.
-These need to be professionally installed and are useful for understanding how radon levels change over time.
+An active radon testing device is a meter that remains plugged in to monitor your home’s radon levels continuously.
+These must be professionally installed and help understand how radon levels change.
 They can be used for short-term or long-term testing, allowing the Inspector to tailor the tests to the homeowner’s needs.
-An active radon monitor is often part of a full radon mitigation system installed to reduce radon levels in the home.
-The radon detector lets you know the system is working as designed and that the home remains protected.
+An active radon monitor is often part of a complete radon mitigation system installed to reduce radon levels in the home.
+The radon detector lets you know the system works as designed and the house remains protected.

 When you get your radon test results, the measurement will be in picocuries (pCi/L).
 According to the EPA, any home with more than four picocuries of radon per liter of air should have radon mitigation performed to reduce dangerous gas levels.
 The World Health Organization (WHO) recommends taking action at 2.7 picocuries.